wortelus/xplane-streamdeck/README.md

 Developed with the idea taking away mouse controlling of most of the cockpit, works best together with other simulator peripherals (e.g. radio, A/P panel etc.)

+**Note that configuration was done for 737 NG by Zibo only for now.**

 **Currently supporting**:
 - Stream Deck Mini
 - Stream Deck MK1 (MK2 should work too)